 On this page

-Young people are able to assess their experiences obtained from youth work in experience baggage on the website Teeviit.
-It is possible to add the learning experience (formal education, student/pupil exchanges, trainings, seminars and conferences, voluntary activities, youth camps, youth exchanges, and hobbies) and working experience (jobs, practice, working camps, belonging to organizations, tutoring) and analyze the outcomes by yourself.
-As a result of the process, it is possible to combine it into a CV and send it to potential employers by e-mail.
+In earlier years, young people have been able to assess and document their experiences with the support of a specific tool on the national portal of youth information called Teeviit.
+It included the possibility to add the learning experience (formal education, student/pupil exchanges, trainings, seminars and conferences, voluntary activities, youth camps, youth exchanges, and hobby activities) and working experience (jobs, practice, working camps, belonging to organizations, tutoring) and analyze the outcomes by yourself.
+As a result of the process, it was possible to combine it into a CV and forward it to potential employers by e-mail.

-On the national level, there is the recognition of prior learning and working experience (VÕTA), which helps in validating the prior experiences for formal education, no matter how you studied.
-VÕTA can also be used in the applying process of a professional qualifications certificate (also with youth worker certificates).
-This is something young people aged 18-26 can use as this is targeted to adult education mainly.
-Please see more in Chapters 3.5.and 6.4.
+At the national level, there is the recognition system of prior learning and working experience (VÕTA), which helps in validating the prior experiences for formal education, no matter how well you studied.
+VÕTA can also be used in the applying process of a professional qualifications certificate (also for youth worker certificates).
+This is something young people aged 18-26 years old can use as it is targeted mainly at adult education.
+See Chapters 3.5.and 6.4.